GGKorn/fever-nli/README.md

 - Extended: 0.7943

-## Implementing the Model
+## Setting up the Model
-Please note that this can be quite lengthy.
-Python 3.5.4 is required.
+Please note that this process can be quite lengthy.
+A 64-bit version of Python 3.5.4 is required.

 ### Step 1: Download and install necessary items
 1. Clone the repository: `git clone https://gitup.uni-potsdam.de/ANLP_Claim_Verification/anlp_claim_verification.git`